Shooting with degree theory: Analysis of some weighted poly-harmonic systems: Preliminaries and Main Results

-The following non-existence theorems serve as an important ingredient in proving the existence results for \eqref{wHLS equationp} and \eqref{wHLS systemp}.
-It may be interesting to note that these non-existence results easily apply to any smooth, bounded star-shaped domain. \begin{theorem} Let $k\in [1,n/2)$ be an integer, $p > 0$, and $\sigma \in (-\infty, n)$.
-Then the $2k$-th order equation
+\end{theorem} From Theorem \ref{theorem1}, it is clear that the following non-existence theorems will serve as important ingredients in proving existence results for \eqref{wHLS equationp} and \eqref{wHLS systemp}.
+Moreover, it may be interesting to note that these non-existence results readily hold on any bounded smooth domain star-shaped with respect to the origin.